ECCC-MSC/open-data/docs/msc-data/obs_satellite/readme_satellite_Himawari-datamart_en.md

 [TdM](../../readme_en.md) > [MSC Data](../readme_en.md) > [Satellite Observations](readme_satellite_en.md) > Satellite Observations on the MSC Datamart

-# Satellite data and products
+# Himawari satellite data and products

 This page describes data and products derived from the [satellite Himawari-8/9 instruments](https://www.jma.go.jp/jma/jma-eng/satellite/materials/Himawari89/himawari89_leaflet/201703_leaflet89.pdf) in GeoTIFF format available on the MSC Datamart every 10 minutes covering Asia, the Western Pacific and Australia, as well as a partial portion of the U.S. Pacific regions.